luc-hens/luc-hens.github.io/guide.md

 If you want to write a research paper on an economics subject, you'll need a basic reference library.
 Here's a list of reference books that you need during your research.
 Make sure you have a copy of these books at hand when you're working on the paper.

-The following resources are essential companions while doing research and writing.
-They are **required** for all students writing a master's thesis with me as promotor:
+The following resources are essential companions while doing research and writing:

 * McCloskey, D. (2019). *Economical Writing (3rd edition)* University of Chicago Press.
+Required for all students writing a master's thesis with me as promotor.
 Essential if you are writing a thesis.
 Buy it.
 Read it.
 Apply what you have learned.
 Only submit work to me after you read  McCloskey (2019).
 A shorter version was published as McCloskey, D. N. (1985).
 Economical writing. *Economic Inquiry*, 23(2), 187-222.
 You can download it [here](http://www.deirdremccloskey.com/docs/pdf/Article_86.pdf).
 * Mankiw, G. N. (2006, October 7).
 How to write well [blog post] ([link](http://gregmankiw.blogspot.com/2006/10/how-to-write-well.html)).
 Essential.
 * Bullock, R., Brody, M., and Weinberg, F. (2016). *The Little Seagull Handbook (3rd edition)*, W.W.
 Norton &amp; Company.
 ISBN 978-0393602630.
 A more recent edition is fine, too.
 Available [here](https://www.amazon.de/Little-Seagull-Handbook-Richard-Bullock/dp/039360263X/) for about 29 euro.
 An essential guide to academic research, writing, and editing.
+Required for all students writing a master's thesis with me as promotor.
 * Eco, U. (2015). *How To Write a Thesis.* MIT Press.
 Available as an eBook from the VUB library ([link](https://biblio.vub.ac.be/); go to "vubis catalogue" and search by author.
 Another essential guide to academic research, writing, and editing.
 Doing research as a craft, with emphasis on skills like how to take notes.
 * American Psychological Association.
 (2021). *APA Style: Style and Grammar Guidelines.* ([link](https://apastyle.apa.org); click on "Style and Grammar Guidelines").
 Bookmark this link in your browser.
 See "What is APA Style" below.
 * American Psychological Association.
 (2021). *APA Style: Sample Papers.* ([link](https://apastyle.apa.org); click on "Instructional Aids" -> "Sample Papers").
 Download the "Annotated student sample paper (PDF)" as a guide.
 Download the "Student sample paper (DOCX)" as a template (make a copy, rename the file, and type your text over the existing text).